The Lost Enzyme Project Team

 Samantha Behunin

-Science Liaison & Patient Identification Specialist
+Science Liaison

+Dr. Samantha Behunin is a physiologist with a PhD in physiology and a minor in pharmacology.
+Her doctoral research focused on cardiovascular biophysics and metabolism.
+Drawn to the study of cellular energetics, she went on to complete a fellowship in translational cancer biology, where she investigated cellular energetics in non-small cell lung cancer.
 She currently works with The Lost Enzyme Project, where she has been establishing a genomic analysis program that integrates cutting-edge genomic technologies into biomedical research and patient-focused studies.
-Leveraging her expertise in physiology, pharmacology, and molecular biology, she is actively applying these tools to identify new Beta-Mannosidosis patients, advancing both diagnosis and research into this rare condition.
+Leveraging her expertise as a Patient Identification Specialist alongside her background in physiology, pharmacology, and molecular biology, she is actively applying these tools to identify new Beta-Mannosidosis patients, advancing both diagnosis and research into this rare condition.
+Outside of her professional pursuits, Dr. Behunin is a devoted mother and wife, with her family serving as her greatest source of inspiration and fulfillment.

 Jenny Jackson

 Jenny is a rare disease patient living with Mucolipidosis type III alpha/beta and a research scientist currently serving as Director of Program Management and Operations at Odylia Therapeutics, as well as President of ISMRD (International Society for Mannosidosis & Related Diseases).
 She earned her undergraduate degrees in Human Biology and Psychology and a Master’s degree in Physiology from North Carolina State University.
+With more than eight years of experience in the biotech industry, Jenny has contributed to the development of small molecule, enzyme replacement, and gene therapy programs across a wide range of rare disease indications, including multiple lysosomal storage disorders.
+Her unique combination of lived experience and scientific leadership brings invaluable perspective to our mission.

 Team Members